XtensibleBinaryFormat/XBF/docs/specification.md

 is used by Vectors and Structs to determine what their discriminant value should be.

-REQUEST FOR REVIEW:

-Should we leave room between some of these discriminant numbers?
-For example, leave some space between U256 and I8?
-That way in the future if there's ever a need to expand new values can go in a place that logically makes sense, instead of being tacked on at the end.

 ### Vector

 A discriminant value should first be sent, similarly to primitives (following